-Suki Kim is the only writer to ever go undercover in North Korea.
-An award-winning novelist, Kim’s obsession with the country led her to pursue journalistic assignments there beginning in 2002.
-Kim visited the country five times over a decade, witnessing both Kim Jong-il’s 60th Birthday Celebrations and his death in 2011.
+Suki Kim is one of the only writers to ever go undercover in North Korea.
+An award-winning novelist, Kim’s obsession with the country led her to pursue journalistic assignments there, visiting the country five times over a decade and witnessing both Kim Jong-il’s 60th Birthday Celebrations and his death in 2011.
 Her six months in Pyongyang living and working as a teacher to the sons of North Korea’s elite gave her unprecedented insights into the country’s current state.
 Her work sheds new light on a place that has been, for the past 70 years, completely shrouded from the eyes of the world.

 In her New York Times bestseller Without You, There Is No Us Suki Kim chronicles the time she spent teaching the sons of North Korea’s elite.
 Working in disguise as a Christian missionary, Kim spent her days at Pyongyang University of Science and Technology locked in what she calls the school’s “prison disguised as a campus,” recording everything she experienced on USB sticks in secret.
 Her talks delve deep into the realities of her day-to-day life in North Korea, drawing from her experiences to reveal the realities of what it’s like to live in a world where everything is controlled, closely monitored, and centered on a single “Great Leader.”
 Kim had unprecedented access to a side of North Korean culture most foreigners never get to see, and her insights about the country’s culture are as urgent as they are unsettling.
 Without You, There Is No Us has been praised by The New York Times Book Review, New York Review of Books, Wall Street Journal, Chicago Tribune, and Foreign Policy, among others.

 It’s like no other book I’ve ever read.
 It’s a look into a society and culture objectively, yet humanizing, terrifying, amazing.Jon Stewart